 I think the major problem with the internet is that it feeds on so many people’s desire to get something for nothing.

-People place HYPE based and FEAR based ads online because they work!
-I’d never respond to that type of ad, but many folks do.
+You see so many HYPE based and FEAR based ads online because they work!

 Other Posts You Might Enjoy: